jsenv/core/docs/bundling/bundling.md

 These function will transform your files to allow different environment to run your code.

-This documentation explains how to the bundling functions inside a project.
+This documentation explains how to use these three bundling functions inside a project.

 ## How to use